ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 You can interact with the IPFS network via the terminal:

-- To quickly retreive data with minimal complexity and overhead, use the [Lassie client](https://github.com/filecoin-project/lassie/), which provides a [simple command-line interface](https://github.com/filecoin-project/lassie/#command-line-interface), in addition to other features.
+- To quickly retrieve data with minimal complexity and overhead, use the [Lassie client](https://github.com/filecoin-project/lassie/), which provides a [simple command-line interface](https://github.com/filecoin-project/lassie/#command-line-interface), in addition to other features.
-- For a wider range of features, use [IPFS Kubo as a command-line tool](kubo/cli.md).
+- For a wider range of features, use [IPFS Kubo as a command-line tool](../reference/kubo/cli.md).

 ### Develop applications